crescendo-medix/zarque-profiling/README.md

 ### Powered by Polars

 Zarque-profiling is based on pandas-profiling (ydata-profiling) and uses Polars instead of Pandas to speed up the analysis process.

+###  Use cases

+- Profiling large datasets as a standalone package
+  Profiling of large data sets that Pandas-profiling is too time consuming to handle.
+  Data profiling when Polars is used for data analytics and data science.
+- Seamless integration with existing packages
+- EDA (Exploratory Data Analysis)
+  Simple data analysis without writing code. (histograms, scatter plots, heat maps, text analysis)
+- Comparing multiple version of the same dataset (profiling reports)
+  Compare data before and after data wranglin.
+  Compare training data with evaluation data by machine learning.
+- Data preparation/Data migration solution business
+  Estimation of man-hours required.
+  Help to create data specification.
+  Determine if dataset should be migrated or not.

 ***

 ### Benchmark

 The figure below shows the benchmark results of data acquisition and analysis processing time for 1 million to 100 million rows in minimal profiling (minimal=True).
 This data is for reference only.
 Processing times vary depending on the performance of the PC used and the amount of memory.

 ![Benchmark](https://user-images.githubusercontent.com/132550577/236175318-f7f34294-b7cd-48ab-b13b-acfc4cc3e442.png)